Artists & BrandsStyles & Techniques

 Swoon of the Virgin in Saint-John’s arms by Ligier Richier.
 Made in polychrome walnut before 1532. © Saint-Michel abbey church in Saint-Mihiel

-Religious Artifacts and Carvings in Saint-Lucie Wood
+Religious Artifacts and Carvings in St. Lucie Cherry Wood

 Low reliefs of Christ and the Virgin Mary, Louis-XIV period. © Antiquités Expertise Guillaume Rullier

-Framed crucifix in Saint Lucie wood. © Pierre Brost
+Framed crucifix in Saint-Lucie wood. © Pierre Brost

 Christ on the Cross by Francisco de Zurbarán.
 Oil on canvas, c.
 1635-40. © Sotheby’s